stilwellc/SecurityReferenceMonitor/README.md

 https://github.com/SeattleTestbed/docs/blob/master/EducationalAssignments/ABStoragePartTwo.md

 ## Fix your reference monitor
-* Examine the test cases that break your solutio
+* Examine the test cases that break your solution
 * For reference and instructions, use the link below: https://github.com/SeattleTestbed/docs/blob/master/EducationalAssignments/ABStoragePartThree.md